EOSC-synergy/mypipline.sqaaas/README.md

 First of all, each analysis needs metadata about the questions asked in the survey and answers that participants may give.
-This metadata file is by default located in a folder called _metadata_.
+This metadata file is by default located in a folder called _metadata_ and named _meta.yml_.

 Second, you may specify the output folder which is named _output_ by default.

-Third, you may prefer a specific output format like _PNG_, _JPEG_, _SVG_ or _SCREEN_.
+Third, you may prefer a specific output format like _PDF_, _PNG_, _SVG_ or _SCREEN_.
 The default value is _PNG_.
-Note: Be aware that other output formats may be created, which depends largely upon the implementation of the analysis scripts.
+Note: Be aware that other output formats like text or markdown files may be created, which depends largely upon the implementation of the analysis scripts.

 Fourth, you may specify the folder which contains the analysis scripts, which is the _scripts_ folder by default.

 Finally, you may select a subset of the analysis scripts available as a list that ought to be executed.
-This list is empty by default, which means that all scripts are executed.
+This list is empty by default, which means, all scripts are executed.

 #### Command _analyze_